ThaiCao/saikou-anime/README.md

 ## Planned Stuff

-- Rework Seatch & Anime schedule page
+- Rework Search & Anime schedule page

 - User Profile

 - Offline Video Player & Reader

-- source subscribe (will notify when new chapter/ep is released)
+- Source Subscribe (will notify when new chapter/ep is released)

+  - setting to change time in hrs to check for new episode/chapter/notification

+- Add new manga sources (toonily & comick.fun)

+- Add novel sources (1lib.in)??
+Dk

 ## Rejected Stuff